inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

    Two UDP apps in host1 generate traffic, one of them for host2's eth0 and the other for host2's virt0 interface.
    The virtual interface is configured to assign packets to VLAN 1.

+   **TODO** note that the host tint has no relevance in this configuration (it just uses the same network as the previous one)

    so

    - two hosts connected with 100Mbps Ethernet